IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X PUT https://demo.dataverse.org/api/datasets/:persistentId/editMetadata/?persistentId=doi:10.5072/FK2/BCCP9Z&replace=true --upload-file dataset-update-metadata.json

 For these edits your JSON file need only include those dataset fields which you would like to edit.
-A sample JSON file may be downloaded here: :download:`dataset-edit-metadata-sample.json <../_static/api/dataset-edit-metadata-sample.json>`
+A sample JSON file ``dataset-edit-metadata-sample.json`` can be found at ``/_static/api/dataset-edit-metadata-sample.json``

 Delete Dataset Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~